aws-ia/terraform-aws-eks-blueprints/docs/add-ons/vault.md

     repository = "https://helm.releases.hashicorp.com"            # (Optional) Repository URL where to locate the requested chart. version    = "v0.19.0"                                        # (Optional) Specify the exact chart version to install.

-    ...
+    # ...
   }
 ```

-The above snippet does not contain _all_ available options that can be set as part of `vault_helm_config`.
-For a complete listing, see The [`hashicorp-vault-eks-blueprints-addon` repository](https://github.com/hashicorp/hashicorp-vault-eks-blueprints-addon/blob/main/locals.tf).
+This snippet does not contain _all_ available options that can be set as part of `vault_helm_config`.
+For the complete listing, see the [`hashicorp-vault-eks-blueprints-addon` repository](https://github.com/hashicorp/hashicorp-vault-eks-blueprints-addon/blob/main/locals.tf).

 ### GitOps Configuration